• Skip to primary navigation

 4. Piazza San Marco

-One of the other main attractions in Venice is Piazza San Marco, or St. Mark’s Square in English.
+One of the other big attractions in Venice is Piazza San Marco, or St. Mark’s Square which is the main public square in Venice.
 The highlight of Piazza San Marco is Basilica di San Marco.

 The basilica is absolutely stunning and well worth taking the time to visit.
 The piazza itself is also a fantastic spot for photos, especially at night when the basilica is all lit up.